MajliTech/DailyBing/README.md

 ## Compatibility
 You will find the notes about it in Releases.
 ## Pull requests
 Pull requests are welcome.
-If you know how to implemnt Unix wallpaper change, i really need that.
+If you know how to implemnt Unix wallpaper change, I really need that.